11/6/2024

 Yamini Rangan

-Hey Parker, I love that question.
-I think partners are very excited about the AI vision and I think they have a huge role to play.
-I mean, if you step back and look at our AI strategy, it is to embed it into every hub.
+Hey, Parker.
+I love that question.
+I think partners are very excited about the AI vision.
+And I think they have a huge role to play.
+If you step back and look at our AI strategy, it is to embed it into every hub.
 It is to embed it into every, you know, across our entire platform and to provide a platform for partners to be able to build agents on top as well.
-And obviously the first set of agents are the ones that we are developing and bring to market, like the four that we launched at Inbound.
+And obviously, the first set of agents are the ones that we are developing and bring to market, like the four that we launched at Inbound.
 But the vision for us is to be able to allow partners to be able to build on top as well.
 The enablement from a partner perspective has been going strong.
-At Inbound we had executive briefing sessions on where AI is going, where our product roadmap is going and that certainly got our partners excited.
-And now we have like incentivized them, motivated them and hopefully inspired them to offer a set of AI services and to be able to bring what we are offering to our customers.
-And so I feel really good in terms of the feedback from partners post Inbound as well as how
+At Inbound, we had executive briefing sessions on where AI is going, where our product roadmap is going, and that certainly got our partners excited, and now we have incentivized them, motivated them, and hopefully inspired them to offer a set of AI services and to be able to bring what we are offering to our customers.
+And so I feel really good in terms of the feedback from partners both inbound as well as how we are executing overall in our AI strategy.

 speaker